coffeeandscripts/sqlcrush/README.md

 # **SQLcrush v0.1.4** - console based database editor

 Build using python and ncurses, SQLcrush is dedicated to allowing you to access and edit a database directly from the console.
 Ideal when doing bugtesting and by SSH into the server itself.
 Simply run SQLcrush to view, edit and manipulate the database of your choice.
-Works with SQLite3, PostgreSQL and MariaDB/MySQL and even save your favourite databases.
+Works with SQLite3, PostgreSQL and MariaDB/MySQL.

 You can now apply your own queries with a query mode that can be entered by pressing k.